UltraEngine/Documentation/CPP/Introduction.md

 For further assistance, you can ask questions and get answers from staff and other developers in the [technical assistance forum](https://www.leadwerks.com/community/forum/91-technical-assistance).

-## Importing Ultra App Kit in an Existing Project
+## Adding Ultra App Kit to an Existing Project

 ```c++
 //Include header file